grantcarthew/ddd-template/docs/design/design-records/superseded/README.md

 # Superseded Design Records

 This directory contains Design Records that have been superseded by newer decisions.
-These are kept for historical reference but should not be considered active guidance for the project.

-When a DR is superseded, move it here and update the main DR index to reflect the superseding relationship.
+Superseded DRs are moved here to keep the main design-records directory focused on active decisions while preserving the historical record and reasoning.

+Each superseded DR links to the DR that replaced it in its Status field.